CyMasterDev/Snapgram/README.md

 (Currently under development, not completed)

+If you want to run this on your own machine, you will need to create an .env file.
+You will also need an appwrite account with the database completely setup.
+Necessary database and configuration to run will be added soon.

 - Sign up page completed
 - Sign in page completed
 - Add api to appwrite database functionality